-Therefore by conducting a marketing audit the organization gets to know about their strengths and weaknesses, what’s keeping them behind and how to improve their position in the market.
+Therefore by conducting a marketing audit, the organization learns its strengths and weaknesses.
+Also, what’s keeping them behind and how to improve their position in the market.

-- Macro-environment audit: It focuses on the external factors that affect the marketing performance like demographic, economic, political and social.
+- Macro-environment audit: It focuses on the external factors that affect marketing performance like demographic, economic, political, and social.

-- Task environment audit: This is an internal audit covering factors that are closely linked to the business.
-Examples- competitor, customer, retailers, distributor etc.
+- Task environment audit: This is an internal audit covering closely linked factors to the business.
+Examples- include competitors, customers, retailers, distributors, and so on.

 - Marketing strategy audit: The objective is to examine the current business or product vision and the set targets.
 It studies the alignment of goals with marketing strategies.

 - Marketing organization audit: To score the performance of all members at different organizational hierarchies.

 - Marketing systems audit: Analysis of the performance of marketing systems such as planning, information, control, and product development system and product management tools.